US company ServiceNow to develop Dublin data centre

 New York-listed digital work company ServiceNow is to develop a new data centre in Dublin, the company announced on Monday.

-It said the investment will continue to “support customers’ digital transformation journeys and illustrates ServiceNow’s commitment and investment in Europe, and in its growing operations in Ireland”.
+It said the investment would continue to “support customers’ digital transformation journeys and illustrates ServiceNow’s commitment and investment in Europe, and in its growing operations in Ireland”.

 As part of its increased investment in its data centre infrastructure, it will also open a facility in Newport in Wales.